canonical/ubuntu-pro-client/docs/explanations/status_columns.md

 # Status output explanation

-When running `ua status` we can observe two different types of outputs, attached vs unattached.
+When running `pro status` we can observe two different types of outputs, attached vs unattached.
 When unattached, users will see the status table containing only three columns:

 ```